G-JK/G-JK/README.md

 - For me Data Analytics is like a Detective(Sherlock) in work, where Data is your subject and insights you retrive for Bussiness Goods is your job.
 Its Fun & Challenging, well works pretty well for me, as I love challenges in my day to day job.
 It keeps me on the edge.
 More the challenge, more the learnings.

 - 💞️ I’m looking to collaborate on learning new concepts.
-- 📫 How to reach me, here is my linkedin profile link https://www.linkedin.com/in/gunjan-kumar-708ab5214/
+- 📫 How to reach me, here is my linkedin profile https://www.linkedin.com/in/gunjan-kumar-708ab5214/

 <!---